hyundai-robotics/doc-hrscript/book.md

 my var (X) – Included a space
 ```

+{% hint style="warning" %}

+Exceptionally, the names of top-level arrays in global variables are not case-sensitive.
+(It is because top-level global arrays are saved as .csv files, and file names are case-insensitive.)

+For example, the following two variables cannot be used together:

+    global MyArr = Array(10)
+    global myarr = Array(10)

+{% endhint %}
 # 2.3 Types of Statements

 The four types of statements of HRScript are as follows: